 The Compensation Committee has also implemented an annual performance management program, under which annual performance goals are determined and set forth in writing at the beginning of each calendar year for the corporation as a whole, each corporate department, and each individual employee.
 Annual corporate goals are proposed by management and approved by the Board of Directors at the outset of each fiscal year.
 These corporate goals target the achievement of specific research, clinical, regulatory, and operational milestones.
 The Chief Executive Officer's proposed goals are closely tied to the annual corporate goals and are approved by the Compensation Committee of the Board of Directors.
 Annual department and individual goals focus on contributions which facilitate the achievement of specific corporate goals and are set during the first quarter of each calendar year.
 Department goals are proposed by each department head and approved by the Chief Executive Officer.
-Individual goals are proposed by each employee and approved by his or her direct supervisor.
-The Chief Executive Officer approves the goals proposed by our other executive officers.
-Annual salary increases, annual bonuses, and annual stock option awards granted to our employees are tied to the achievement of the corporate and department goals, and each individual's contribution to the achievement of specific corporate goals.
+Individual goals are proposed by each department head and approved by the Chief Executive Officer.
+Individual goals are proposed by each management and approves the goals proposed by our other executive officers.
+Annual salary increases, annual bonuses, and annual stock option awards granted to our employees are tied to the achievement of the corporate and department goals, and each individual's contribution the achievement of specific corporate goals.
 We may perform an interim assessment of the written goals to report progress against the previously established goals and to make any adjustments to the goals for the remainder of the year based on changing circumstances.
-Notwithstanding the above, all compensation decisions for employees at every level, including our Chief Executive Officer and other executive officers, are made in the sole discretion of the Board of Directors or the Compensation Committee.
+Notwithstanding the above, all compensation decisions for employees at every level, including our Chief Executive Officer and other executive officers, are made in the sole discretion of either the Board of Directors, based on the recommendation of the Compensation Committee with respect to the compensation of our executive officers, or the Compensation

 Generally, during the first calendar quarter, we evaluate individual, department, and corporate performance against the written goals for the recently completed year.
 Consistent with our compensation philosophy, each employee's evaluation typically begins with a written self-assessment, which is submitted to the employee's supervisor.
 The supervisor then prepares a written evaluation based on the employee's self-assessment, the supervisor's own evaluation of the employee's performance, and input from others within the company.
 This process leads to a recommendation for annual employee salary increases, annual stock option awards, and bonuses, if any, which is then reviewed and approved, altered or rejected by the Compensation Committee in its sole discretion.
 In the case of the Chief Executive Officer, his self-assessment is submitted to the Compensation Committee which then conducts his individual performance evaluation and determines his compensation changes and awards, if any.
-Our executive officers, other than the Chief Executive Officer, submit their self-assessments to the Chief Executive Officer, who performs the individual evaluations and submits recommendations to the Compensation Committee for salary increases, bonuses, and stock option awards.
+Our executive officers, other than the Chief Executive Officer, who performs the individual evaluations and submits recommendations to the Compensation Committee for salary increases, bonuses, and stock option awards.
 These recommendations are reviewed and approved, altered or rejected by the Compensation Committee in its sole discretion.
 For all employees, including our executive officers, annual base salary increases, annual stock option awards, and annual bonuses, to the extent granted, are typically implemented during the first calendar quarter of the year.